 A kinder, gentler solution when children and pets are present is neem oil.
 This natural oil comes from a tree native to India.
 It has both toxic and repellent properties to many insects but is safe for use in the home.

 Recovery for a Sticky Schefflera Plant

 After a successful treatment and all signs of insect pests are gone, it is time to assess the damage.
-If your plant was dropping leaves, discoloring or failing to produce new growth, it is likely the insects damaged its health to some degree.
-That means you need to baby a plant that had been affected.
-Once the Schefflera with sticky substance has been cleaned up and the pests have been eradicated, ill health may continue.
+If your plant was dropping leaves, discoloring, or failing to produce new growth, it is likely the insects damaged its health to some degree.
+That means you need to baby a plant that has been affected.
+Once the schefflera with sticky substance has been cleaned up and the pests have been eradicated, ill health may continue.

-Give the plant a gentle fertilizer every two weeks such as diluted compost tea or diluted fish or seaweed fertilizer.
-Water the plant regularly when the top 3 inches of soil are dry.
+Give the plant a gentle fertilizer every two weeks such as diluted compost tea, diluted fish, or seaweed fertilizer.
+Water the plant regularly when the top 3 inches (8 cm.) of soil are dry.
 Repot plants that have poor soil, using a good potting soil with organic amendment.
-Over the course of a few weeks you should see improvement in your plant and it will be its old glossy self again.
+Over the course of a few weeks, you should see improvement in your plant and it will be its old glossy self again.